-Equally troubling are the conflict of interest allegations.
+Equally troubling is the conflict of interest allegations.
 In a recent hearing, State senator Doug Libla of Poplar Bluff claimed that Wise Health Solutions — the organization contracted to evaluate the almost 2,300 cannabis business applications the state has received — had a major conflict of interest.
-At issue is the organizations partnership with Oaksterdam University, which offers classes in filing license applications — the same applications that Wise Health Solutions evaluates.
+At issue is the organization’s partnership with Oaksterdam University, which offers classes in filing license applications — the same applications that Wise Health Solutions evaluates.

 While the Department of Health and Senior Services (DHSS) claims there has been no conflict of interest, it’s unlikely applicants are going to just take their word for it.
 Many have spent tens or even hundreds of thousands of dollars on application fees and other business costs, only to be denied licenses.
 There has already been at least one licensing lawsuit, and further legal battles are likely.
 Exactly what this means for Missouri medical marijuana patients remains unclear.

 It seems marijuana is going to be legal in Missouri and available for purchase in stores sometime in 2020.
 Beyond that, it’s hard to say.
 As of February 2020, licensees are just starting to prepare for production, and it’s unclear when products will be available in dispensaries.